conspiracyxo/surgeon-tux/_posts/2017-12-29-bruno-mars-lawsuit-uptown-funk.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OPf0YbXqDm0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe></center>
 <br/>
 <br/>
 I think everyone needs to stop trippin' over good music.
 All these songs have their place in history.
 As an avid user, I can easily tell one from another.
 I don't think Bruno intentionally stole parts of the songs to make his music.
 Rather, I think he just thought of things he liked when he was younger and tried to bring them altogether.
 The older artists should just let things be.
-[Lawsuits](http://skullnbones.website/beyonce/2017/12/29/Beyonces-trademark-problems-blue-ivy.html) need to be saved for true instances of stolen music.
+[Celebrity lawsuits](http://skullnbones.website/beyonce/2017/12/29/Beyonces-trademark-problems-blue-ivy.html) need to be saved for true instances of stolen music.